How to Add Structured Data to Your Website

 Thanks for the comment, but I still believe these examples of Structured Data are actually still simple and I do not know how else I could make it simpler.
 I created schema markup related content here structured data examples

-But if you are talking about custom functions and schema markup, then perhaps you can hire me for structured data so that I can share RankYa’s own custom codes for inserting Structured Data.
-You can also reverse engineer RankYa Theme through Google Structured Data Testing Tool and then take a look at part of HTML where the markup samples can be seen (on the left-hand panel)
+But if you are talking about custom functions and schema markup, then perhaps you can hire me for adding advanced structured data (currently only for WordPress CMS).
+You can also reverse engineer RankYa Theme on this website through Google Structured Data Testing Tool and then take a look at part of HTML where the markup samples can be seen (on the left-hand panel).

 Hey, this is informative article.
 These are really nice tips to follow.
 Thanks for sharing such a impressive article with us.